First aid and fairytales: Red Cross celebrates the Queen's Platinum Jubilee

 1951: HRH Princess Elizabeth visits a patient in a Red Cross hut used by tuberculosis patients

-Her Majesty has made personal visits to many of the people we have supported over the years, cheering them up in their darkest hours.
+Her Majesty made personal visits to many of the people we have supported over the years, cheering them up in their darkest hours.
 In this image, she supports a young man with tuberculosis in Scotland.

 More recently, the Queen commended the British Red Cross for our work during the coronavirus pandemic, saying that our staff and volunteers are ‘valued and greatly appreciated’.